Turanoceratops: Discovery and naming

 From the 1920s onwards, Soviet scientists discovered fragmentary fossils near Dzharakuduk in the district Navoi Viloyat, leading them to the conclusion that some ceratopsid must have been present.
 In 1988, paleontologist Lev Aleksandrovich Nesov based on these published the name Turanoceratops tardabilis, but did not provide a description so that for the time being it remained a nomen nudum.
 In 1989, Nesov, L.F.
 Kaznysjkina and Gennady Olegovich Cherepanov validly named the type species Turanoceratops tardabilis.
 The generic name is a combination of Turan, an old Persian name for Turkestan, the general region of the finds, and ~ceratops, "horned face", a usual suffix in ceratopian names.
 The specific name means "retarding" in Latin, referring to the protracted research.

 The holotype, CCMGE No. 251/12457, consists of a damaged left maxilla, the tooth-bearing upper jaw bone.
 Other fossils have been referred but some of these later were proven to have belonged to other types of dinosaur.
-A braincase e.g. (specimen CCGME 628/12457) was shown to be of a sauropod, while presumed frill material actually represented ankylosaur armour plates.
-Authentic material includes postorbitals with brow horn cores, teeth, a predentary and limb elements.
+A braincase (specimen CCGME 628/12457) was shown to be of a sauropod.
+The material includes postorbitals with brow horn cores, a maxilla, teeth, a predentary and limb elements.

-In 2004, Peter Dodson considered it a nomen dubium, but in 2009 Hans-Dieter Sues concluded that it was a valid taxon.
+In 2004, Peter Dodson considered it a nomen dubium, but in 2009 Hans-Dieter Sues and Alexander Averianov concluded that it was a valid taxon.